Th-Havy/Simple-MPU6050-Arduino/README.md

 # Simple-MPU6050-Arduino
-Simple Arduino library for using the MPU6050 accelerometer &amp; gyroscope sensor from invensense
+Simple Arduino library for using the MPU6050 accelerometer &amp; gyroscope sensor from invensense.
+It allows to easily read the acceleration, gyroscope (angular speed) and temperature measurements directly as a float value in physical units.

+## Features

 This library is meant as a starting base when using the MPU6050 sensor.
 It is meant to be simple and easy to use, as part of an arduino project.
 In particular, the library does not implement or make use of all the features of the chip (such as the FIFO buffer, Digital Motion Processor), and the code is not optimized for any board.